cedrickchee/octaveconv-pytorch/README.md

 ## Pytorch implementation of Octave Convolution with other similar operation

-This is **third-party/un-official** implementation of the following papers which are talked in [Recente_Convolution.pdf](https://github.com/lxtGH/OctaveConv_pytorch/blob/master/Recent_Convolution.pdf):
+This is **third-party/un-official** implementation of the following papers which are presented in [Recent_Convolution.pdf](https://github.com/cedrickchee/octaveconv-pytorch/blob/master/Recent_Convolution.pdf):

 1. Drop an Octave: Reducing Spatial Redundancy in Convolutional Neural Networks with Octave Convolution [paper](https://arxiv.org/abs/1904.05049).